terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v9.0.md

 ## Provider Version

-- Support for Google provider versions older than v3.16 has been removed due to the introduction of GKE metering block.
-- Support for Google-Beta provider versions older than v3.19 has been removed due to the introduction of GCE PD CSI Driver features.
+- Support for Google provider versions older than v3.19 has been removed due to the introduction of GKE metering block support and CE PD CSI Driver features.

 ## Beta Clusters